Ee-Hsin/jordanstocks/README.md

 TODO tomorrow:

-1. Blogs should be rendered from firebase database
+1. Blogs should be rendered from firebase database (Use React Query for the fetching)
-2. Custom user Hook
-3. Add a Contact Us page
+2. Add a Contact Us page

 Additional: